opentoonz/opentoonz_docs/source/creating_cutout_animation.rst

 Using Inverse Kinematics
 ''''''''''''''''''''''''
-When the Skeleton tool ( |Toonz71_350| ) mode is set to Inverse Kinematics, it is possible to move the model considering the articulation of all the sections its skeleton is made of.
+When the Skeleton tool (|skeleton|) mode is set to Inverse Kinematics, it is possible to move the model considering the articulation of all the sections its skeleton is made of.
 This means that if you want to move the end of a model limb to a particular position, all the rest of the sections belonging to that limb will move consequently, with no need to move each section separately.